tgsm/CitraDumper/README.md

 * Select `CitraDumper`

 # Usage
-You are able to dump your system archives, shared fonts, system applets, system config and your ARM9 bootrom.
+You are able to dump the following with this script:
+* System archives (Mii data, ClCertA)
+* Shared fonts
+* System applets
+* System config
+* ARM9 bootrom

 It is recommended you dump all of these, however you are able to dump the file sets individually if you only need a certain set.

 # Finishing up
 Once you have dumped all of the files necessary: